Chart Color Schemes

 The level of residential development activity in Castle Hill - East is very low in comparison to the average area assessed nationally by AreaSearch

 Castle Hill - East has recorded approximately three residential properties granted approval annually.
-Between FY21 and FY25, 16 homes were approved, with none yet approved in FY26.
+Over the past five financial years, from FY21 to FY25, 16 homes were approved, with none yet approved in FY26.

-The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average value of $168,000, below regional norms, offering more affordable housing options.
+The population has been declining recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+New properties are constructed at an average cost of $168,000, below regional norms, offering more affordable housing options.
 Compared to Greater Sydney, Castle Hill - East has significantly less development activity, 94.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-This is also below national averages, suggesting possible planning constraints.
-Recent development has consisted entirely of detached dwellings, maintaining the area's traditional suburban character focused on family homes.
+This is also below national averages, suggesting maturity and possible planning constraints.
+Recent development has been exclusively detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-At around 4040 people per approval, Castle Hill - East shows a mature, established area with a forecasted population increase of 512 residents by 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+This trend favours detached housing more than current patterns suggest (68.0% at Census), indicating ongoing robust demand for family homes.
+Castle Hill - East shows a mature, established area with around 4040 people per approval.
+Population forecasts indicate it will gain 512 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development